pupphelper/comfy-lora-loader-with-triggerdb/README.md

 ## Usage

 1. **Select a LoRa**: Use the dropdown to select a LoRa model from your collection
-2. **View Trigger Words**: If trigger words have been previously saved for this LoRa, they will automatically appear in the text field
+2. **Auto-load Triggers**: If the trigger words field is empty and trigger words have been previously saved for this LoRa, they will automatically load
+3. **Load Triggers Button**: Click the "📥 Load Triggers" button to explicitly load saved trigger words for the selected LoRa
-3. **Edit Trigger Words**: Modify the trigger words in the text field as needed
+4. **Edit Trigger Words**: Modify the trigger words in the text field as needed
-4. **Save Triggers**: Toggle the "Save" button to true to save the current trigger words to the database
+5. **Save Triggers Button**: Click the "💾 Save Triggers" button to save the current trigger words to the database
-5. **Connect Model**: Connect your model input and use the model output in your workflow
+6. **Connect Model**: Connect your model input and use the model output in your workflow

 ## Inputs